Yunxiang-Li/Cpp_Primer/Chapter 6. Functions/Chapter 6. Functions.md

        ^~~~~~
 ```

-My compiler failed to detect the error 2.
+My compiler failed to detect the error 2 D:.

+## Exercise 6.31

+**When is it valid to return a reference?
+A reference to const?**

+It is valid to return a reference when the preexisted object that the reference refered to is still exist.